Never use carousels on webshop frontpages

 Never use carousels on webshops

-So I’ve been doing a lot of research on Webshop Conversion and found that the carousel (or slider) gets a lot of hate, like a lot.
+So I’ve been doing a lot of research on Webshop Conversion and found that carousels (or sliders) get a lot of hate, like a lot.
 This made me curious and that’s why I did some more research to why it gets so much hate.

 Carousels can be a lot of fun… at the fair.